Learn how to use a URL to access and display a feature layer in a map.

 Update the name for the solution and the project.

-- In the Visual Studio > Solution Explorer, right-click the solution name and choose Rename.
-Name the solution
+- In Visual Studio, in the Solution Explorer, right-click the solution name and choose Rename.
+Provide the new name for your solution.

-.A Feature Layer - In the Solution Explorer, right-click the project name and choose Rename.
-Name the project
+- In the Solution Explorer, right-click the project name and choose Rename.
+Provide the new name for your project.

 -